UMN-CSCI5609/Assignments-Instructions/A0-Setup/README.md

    - This class assumes you have basic knowledge of web development.
 However, here's an optional quick refresher to jog your memory.
       <img width="500" alt="image" src="https://github.com/user-attachments/assets/c39cfa55-87fe-441f-bcf1-d65ff90c9f74">

+   - Create an empty folder and name it as CSCI5609-W22.
+Open it using your VSCode.
-   - In your VSCode, find the `index.html` file.
+   - In your VSCode, create an `index.html` file.
+Copy and paste the content from this `Assignments-Instructions/A0-Setup/index.html` to your own `index.html` file.

    - Open it in your chrome browser and you will see a webpage like below.
 Press the button will change the shwoing number of clicks.
       <img width="150" alt="image" src="https://github.com/user-attachments/assets/ddbc6d63-04c8-4a68-8845-882e99698c98">